JYU-IBA/potku/README.md

 ### Tests

-Tests are located in the ``tests`` package.
-They are divided into unit tests (tests that cover one or two functions at a time) and integration tests (tests that cover multiple components).
+Tests are located in the `tests` package.
+They are divided into unit tests (tests that cover one or two functions at a time), integration tests (tests that cover multiple components) and GUI tests.
+GUI tests require a running `QApplication` instance which is created by adding `import tests.gui` at the top of each test module.

 Tests have been written using unittest framework.
 With the virtual environment activated, they can be run from the root directory of the project with: